50 fascinating facts about the film industry

 A 30-second film called “The Kiss” was the first kiss captured on film.
 It featured Broadway stars May Irwin and John Rice kissing.
 The film was produced by Thomas Edison’s company in 1896.

-The first film to feature full-frontal female nudity appeared in 1915
+The first film to feature a fully naked woman appeared in 1915

 The largest film market outside the United States is China

 According to The Hollywood Reporter, “Analysts in Beijing have begun predicting that the territory will easily usurp North America as the world’s top-grossing theatrical market in 2020.”
 China is no longer relying on Hollywood as much for its films—only two of China’s top-grossing films in 2019 were Hollywood productions.